Speaker | Time | Text |

 Is that possible? | ||

-Well, I, for Walt Andress in the Mufon Journal some time ago, I wrote actually a pair of papers, separated by a couple of years, to try to analyze whether that theory could make any sense or not. | ||
+For Walt Andris in the Mufon Journal some time ago, I wrote actually a pair of papers separated by a couple of years to try to analyze whether that theory could make any sense or not. | ||

-When you take a look at the shape It turns out kind of amusingly, to me at least, that that critter does look like something that you might expect due to what's called a neon shift, or a gene rate shift, so that our own human species might tend to look a little bit more like our own fetuses grown up, so to say. | ||
+When you take a look at the shape of the typical euphonaut, it turns out kind of amusingly to me at least that that critter does look like something that you might expect due to what's called a neotin shift or a gene-like shift so that our own human species might tend to look a little bit more like our own fetuses grown up, to say. | ||

-And so, I thought, well, that's kind of amazing that the biological part of this thing could actually make some sense, that it would be the same species, just in a future mode. | ||
+And so I thought, well, that's kind of amazing, that the biological part of this thing could actually make some sense, that it would be the same species just in a future mode. | ||

 Is there anybody, Doctor, doing any work on computer projections, one might imagine, of how we might continue to evolve? | ||